Littlejohn Coliseum

 The Littlejohn Coliseum is a 9,000-seat multi-purpose arena in Clemson, South Carolina, United States.
-It is home to the Clemson University Tigers men's and women's basketball teams.
+It is home to the Clemson Tigers men's and women's basketball teams and women's gymnastics team.
 It is also the site of Clemson graduations and the Clemson Career Fair.
 It is owned and operated by Clemson University and hosts more than 150 events per year including concerts, trade shows, galas, and sporting events.

 History

 Littlejohn Coliseum was first opened in 1968.
 Littlejohn was named after James C. Littlejohn, class of 1908, who was Clemson’s first business manager and was involved in the building of various other athletic projects, such as Memorial Stadium.
 Along with basketball, the Coliseum has hosted concerts by Rod Stewart, Huey Lewis & The News, John Cougar Mellencamp, Ozzy Osbourne, David Lee Roth, and many others.